-You are just getting started with Data Science, Machine Learning or Artificial Intelligence, and Python is one of the languages you have chosen, along with the R language.
+You are just getting started with Data Science, Machine Learning or Artificial Intelligence, and Python is one of the languages you have chosen.
 Right now you are working on setting up a Python environment in your Mac or PC.
 If all of the above mentioned are true, this post is a handy reference to setting up the most popular Python data science platform Anaconda in your local computer.
 Anaconda offers free individual edition, which currently the easiest way to learning from data with Python.

 The benefits of using Anaconda come from its powerful components, which includes: